okou5136/wem/README.md

 **Specify Where To Output The Files**

-With only `make`, you can set the output with -o/--output option.
+You can set the output with -o/--output option.
 ```sh
 wem make your-wem-script your_script_name -o path/to/the/output
 ```